Our Core Team

 Tim DeChristopher, as Bidder 70, disrupted an illegitimate Bureau of Land Management oil and gas auction in December of 2008, by outbidding oil companies for parcels around Arches and Canyonlands National Parks in Utah.
 His actions and 21 month imprisonment earned him a national and international media presence, which he has used as a platform to spread the urgency of the climate crisis and the need for bold, confrontational action in order to create a just and healthy world.
 Tim used his prosecution as an opportunity to organize the climate justice organization Peaceful Uprising in Salt Lake City.
 Tim is a Co-Founder of the Climate Disobedience Center, and after graduating from Harvard Divinity School, continues the work to defend a livable future.
 Read More.

-Marla Marcum is a United Methodist committed to supporting people of all faiths and no particular faith to act boldly for justice.
+Marla Marcum is a seminary-trained United Methodist committed to supporting people of all faiths and no particular faith to act boldly for justice.
 An experienced campaigner, trainer, pastor and lay leader, she brings two decades of social justice organizing experience with faith-based, youth, and grassroots groups.
 She supported the launch of Climate Summer, serving as its Director for five years, and is a Co-Founder of both Better Future Project and 350 Massachusetts.
 Marla has supported, organized, and participated in many direct action and civil disobedience efforts, including the Lobster Boat Blockade and the campaign of sustained nonviolent resistance to Spectra Energy's West Roxbury Lateral pipeline project with Resist The Pipeline.
-Marla is a Co-Founder of the Climate Disobedience Center and is passionate about leadership development and building supportive communities of resistance among unlikely allies.
-She calls both the Boston area and the Missouri Ozarks “home.”
+Marla is a Co-Founder of the Climate Disobedience Center and serves as its Director.
+She is passionate about leadership development and building supportive communities of resistance among unlikely allies.
+After 18 years in the Boston area, Marla moved to Knoxville, Tennessee in November 2018.
+She will always also call the Missouri Ozarks “home.”

 Fellows join the Center to pursue their own projects that further our shared Principles, using the resources of the Center to strengthen their work.